exonum/exonum-doc/src/advanced/services/anchoring.md

 The anchoring basic schedule MUST be agreed upon among the validators (e.g., as a part of consensus rules).
 Changes to the schedule MUST be announced on the blockchain as configuration changes as specified in _Section 2_.

-It is RECOMMENDED to anchor with fixed interval between block heights (e.g., blocks `#1000`, `#2000`, `#3000`, ...).
-The interval SHOULD be chosen in a way that under normal conditions the interval between anchored blocks is between 10 minutes and 1 hour.

-Consider the following example: there is a BFT blockchain with the normal interval between blocks equal to 3 seconds.
-If the blockchain is anchored each 1000 blocks, the interval between anchoring transactions is approximately 3000 seconds, or 50 minutes, i.e., within acceptable limits.
-The same blockchain could be anchored each 500 blocks (=25 minutes), or 200 blocks (=10 minutes).

-Sometimes anchoring process timetable could differ from ideal.
-Such variations could be triggered by byzantine behavior of nodes, forking of bitcoin blockchain, or changing list of validators (anchoring PubKeys, see _Section 9.3_).
-For example, at the necessary height (`#1000` because of bitcoin blockchain fork nodes could not agree upon which anchoring transaction is the last one (and should be spent in the next anchoring tx).
-If so, nodes will wait until bitcoin network do not resolve its fork.
-Such situation is described in more details in the _Section 7_.

 ## 4\.
 Anchoring Structure